aykhan-dev/most-starred-repos/README.md

 * As a design pattern, `MVVM` is used
 * Whole project splitted into several layers, such as 1.`view` 2.`viewModel` 3.`use case` 4.`repository` 5.`data source`;
 * For UI construction, the declarative way of `Jetpack Compose` is preferred
+* Well tested by Unit Tests for each main layer

 # used-techs
 * `Hilt DI`